At less than 10 km from village Kugti, began what’s otherwise known as the ‘second-largest sanctuary in the state of Himachal Pradesh’.

 The temple is locally known as Kelang Wazir, other than Kartik Swami, and it’s worth knowing the history of the temple once you are there.
 The temple is revered by both Gaddis as well as the people from across Himachal Pradesh.

-Please note that the temple is opened only during summer and autumn months.
+Please note that the temple is open only during the summer and autumn months.
 Heavy snow makes it too impossible to access the place in winter.
-Even in the month of November, when I visited Kugti, there was enough snow to cut off any human movement from.
+Even in November, when I visited Kugti, there was enough snow to cut off any human movement.

 But on a day-trip from Bharmour to Kugti, it isn’t possible to visit Kartik Swami Temple.
 So we will stick to that spectrum only and speak about WHY VISIT KUGTI?